jonroby/mod-cli/README.md

 ## Example

-I've experienced first hand writing a lot of boilerplate with Redux.
-Despite all of its benefits, I've had to write out nearly identical actions, action creators, reducers, sagas, many many times.
-That doesn't even include all the importing and exporting.

-So to see how Mod CLI can help, clone the following repo and `cd` into it.
+To start clone the following repo.

 `$ git clone https://github.com/jonroby/mod-react.git`

-Next, you'll need a global installation of Mod CLI.

-`~/mod-react $ npm i -g @mod-cli/mod-cli`

-It can't do anything by itself.
-It needs the right plugin for a project.
-I've written a simple (and very limited) plugin for this project which you can get by

-`~/mod-react $ npm i -S @mod-cli/mod-react-plugin`

-Mod CLI needs to know that this is the plugin you want to use so add a `.mod` file to the root of the project and write out the plugin name.
-You can do that by

-`~/mod-react $ echo '@mod-cli/mod-react-plugin' > .mod`

-`~/mod-react $ npm start`
+`cd` into it and `$ npm i && npm start`.

 It's a simple counter app with incrementing and decrementing.
-Now let's say you want to add additional functionality for resetting the counter.
-If you've written any Redux, you know there are a number of steps involved in this process.
-So, instead, just enter the following code into the command line:
+Now let's say you want to add functionality for resetting the counter.
+If you've written any Redux, you know that this involves several steps including writing an action creator, an action constant, an action constant that is placed in a reducer's case statement, etc. And that doesn't even include all the importing and exporting.
+Of course, this is price you pay for Redux's simplicity, but wouldn't it be nice to avoid writing all of this (error prone) code?

+To help, install Mod CLI globally.

+`$ npm i -g @mod-cli/mod-cli`

+By itself, Mod CLI can't do anything.
+It needs a plugin that specifies all of the desired file transformations.
+I've written one for this project.

+`$ npm i -S @mod-cli/mod-react-plugin`

+Write the plugin name in a `.mod` file so that Mod CLI will use this plugin to execute the transformations.

+`$ echo '@mod-cli/mod-react-plugin' > .mod`

+We're ready to write our reset functionality.
+Enter the following command.

 ```
- ~/mod-react $ mod reset Counter
+$ mod reset Counter
     modified mod-react/src/redux/actions/constants.js
     modified mod-react/src/redux/actions/creators.js
     modified mod-react/src/components/Counter.js
     modified mod-react/src/redux/reducers/counter.js
 ```

-This command generates all of the associated redux boilerplate:
+We can see that it made modifications to a number of files.
+Here are the changes.

 ![Screenshot](readme-images/mod-cli-diffs.png)

-To finish, update your reducer `src/redux/reducers/counter.js`:
+So to create our reset functionality we just need to update our reducer in `src/redux/reducers/counter.js`:

 ```
 ...
   case RESET:
-    return { ...state, count: 0};
+    return { ...state, count: 0 };
 ...
 ```

-And then just below the decrement buttion, add an additional button with its `onClick` handler set to the newly generated `this.props.reset` function:
+And then in `src/components/Counter.js`, below the decrement buttion, add an button with its `onClick` handler set to the newly generated `reset` function, which is already available from `this.props`.
 ```
 ...
   <button onClick={this.props.decrement}>-</button>